godhelpjun/mk-sql-data/DBPARAMS.md

 ## Explanation

 DBPARMS configures the credentials and establishes a database connection to the server.
 Only the [[FETCH ..
 USING]] parameter and the [[INCREMENT ..
-DEPENDING FROM ..
+DEPENDING ON ..
 IN TABLE]] parameter need a connection to the target database.

 ## Syntax:
 ```